touchHLE/touchHLE/README.md

 **touchHLE** is a high-level emulator (HLE) for iPhone OS apps.
 It runs on modern desktop operating systems, and is written in Rust.

 As an HLE, touchHLE is radically different from a low-level emulator (LLE) like QEMU.
-The only code the [emulated CPU](https://github.com/merryhime/dynarmic) executes is the app binary and [a handful of libraries](touchHLE_dylibs/); iPhone OS and the actual iPhone/iPod touch hardware are not emulated. touchHLE takes the place of iPhone OS and provides its own implementations of the system frameworks (Foundation, UIKit, OpenGL ES, OpenAL, etc).
+The only code the [emulated CPU](https://github.com/merryhime/dynarmic) executes is the app binary and [a handful of libraries](touchHLE_dylibs/); touchHLE takes the place of iPhone OS and provides its own implementations of the system frameworks (Foundation, UIKit, OpenGL ES, OpenAL, etc).

 The goal of this project is to run games from the early days of iOS.
 Only iPhone/iPod touch apps for iPhone OS 2.x have been tested so far.
 Modern/64-bit iOS app support is explicitly a non-goal, and support for apps that aren't games is unlikely to be prioritized due to the complexity.
 On the other hand, it's likely that we'll attempt to support apps for some newer 32-bit versions (especially 3.x and 4.x) and the iPad in future.